puppetlabs/puppetlabs-iis/README.md

 #### `name`

-The name of the applicationPools.
+The name of the `application pool`.
 Must be unique.

 #### `state`

-The state of the applicationPools.
+The state of the `application pool`.
 By default, a newly created application pool will be started.
 Valid options 'started' or 'stopped'.

 #### `auto_start`